 An array of strings, called the environment, is made available when a process begins.
 By convention, these strings have the form 'name=value'.

-Names may be placed in the environment by the setenv command in case of the cshell or by the export command in the ksh.
+Names may be placed in the environment by the setenv command in case of the tcsh or by the export command in the bash shell.
 Refer to the section on SHELL Commands.

 The following names are used by various commands :

-The usual way to set these environment variables is by:
+The usual way to set these environment variables in bash is by:

 For example